 Any Canadian who supports the CTF’s mission can become a “supporter.”
 This puts them on our email list for regular Action Updates.
-Currently the CTF has 117,000 supporters.
-Supporters are then solicited for donations, of which we received 29,102 totaling $4.7 million in 2015-16.
-Petition signers are not counted as part of the 117,000 supporters (if we did that, the number would be over one million).
+Currently the CTF has over 225,000 supporters.
+Supporters are then solicited for donations, of which we received 30,517 totaling $5.1 million in 2018-19.
+Petition signers are not counted as part of the over 225,000 supporters (if we did that, the number would be over one million).
 The CTF does not have a charitable tax number or issue charitable donation tax receipts.
 The CTF does not accept any government funding.

-Some folks somehow consider the CTF’s structure improper.
+Yet, some folks don’t like the CTF’s structure.
 The good news for those folks is that they do not have to join or donate to the CTF or contribute any of their tax dollars (let alone support us involuntarily through deduction of mandatory union dues!).
 As for our existing support base, to our knowledge not a single supporter or donor has left the organization because of our structure.
 Ever.